 What is Application Migration?

-Simply put, application migration is any project where you’re moving your software applications from one place to another.
-While this is usually moving applications from on-premises to the cloud, such as when you migrate an on premise application to Azure, it can also be from one data center on-premises to another, or from a public to a private cloud, one public cloud to another, or any other variation.
+Application migration is any project where you’re moving your software applications from one place to another.
+While this is usually moving applications from on-premises to the cloud, such as when you migrate an on premise application to AWS or Azure, it can also be from one data center on-premises to another, from a public to a private cloud, or one public cloud to another.

-8 Reasons to Migrate an Application to a New Environment
+Why Migrate an Application to a New Environment?

 Migrating an application to a new environment can offer several benefits, which include: